rudderlabs/query-generator/README.md

 * `redshift_populate_all_event_property_values.js` - This works on Redshift.
 You can update the connection information in `redshift_populate_all_event_property_values_input.json`.
 Remember to append `PGUSER=...
 PGPASSWORD=...` at the command line before `node redshift_populate_all_event_property_values.js`.

-## Complementary Interface to the RudderStack Query Generator
+## Complementary Interface for the RudderStack Query Generator

 This interface was bootstrapped with [Craco](https://github.com/gsoft-inc/craco).